 The visitor was standing with his back turned to her.
 She held her gun down and moved slowly towards him.

 “Welcome, Evelyn.
 I’ve been waiting for a while.”

-The voice made her froze.
+The voice made her freeze.
 It sounded familiar but she couldn’t place who it could be.

 Henry turned slowly and faced her with a smile.